 Power is key to Jonathan Gershberg’s work.
 He’s editor-in-chief of The Nordly, a satirical news site that works like a Minnesota-specific The Onion.
-As with any good satire, it lobs its mockery at those in authority.
+As with any good satire, it lobs its mockery at those with authority.

 Unlike Anderson, Gershberg has not had to change his process too much while working from home.
 Writers’ ideas still come through as blind pitches.
 And he says it’s typical for him to think about his great uncle just about every day—even if, now, it feels unusually appropriate.

 The man survived Auschwitz because he was funny.
 Great uncle Willi Tannenbaum, of Poland, told an SS officer a joke that was so good (involving the British prime minister and Hitler) that he was spared from execution.

 “In that moment, comedy saved him from death of a human-created catastrophe,” Gershberg says.
 “But comedy also keeps us going in a lot of other contexts.
 It’s one of the things that allows us to endure the unthinkable, the horrific.
 There’s a thin line between horror and campiness and absurdity, and I think we need to both really lament that tragedy but also mock the absurdity of it.”

 Writers for The Nordly have thought mostly about the coronavirus lately.
-They’re on the hunt for that absurdity.
+They’re after that absurdity.
 Headlines give familiar topics new spins, riffing on local hipsters (“Pretentious Craft Spirits Drinker Pivots to Pretentious Hand Sanitizer User”) and a favorite suburban target (“Edina Issues ‘Stay-at-Mansion’ Order”).
 Others skirt closer to the fallout: “Minneapolis Landlords Accepting First Born Sons in Lieu of April Rent,” reads one, and another, “Statewide Coffin Shortage Forces Goth to Purchase Normal Bed.”